PROJECT PURE HOPE

 Any children deemed suitable for transfer must have a legal guardian in order to be suitable for transfer to the UK.
 Legal considerations will likely include having a Standard Visitor visa, a family permit, a visa waiver or an electronic travel authorizations (for both child/ and care giver); and providing evidence of the medical condition, the treatment plan, the cost and duration of the treatment, and the financial means to pay for it.
 In addition we recognize the need for enhanced DBS checks for child-minders and childcare workers who may look after the children during their stay in the UK.

-Intention to return children to a place of physical and psychological safety where they can continue their rehabilitation (likely within the wider Middle East / GCC region which will be established on a case by case basis, and planned for as part of the assessment and triage process).
+We intend to return the children to a place of physical and psychological safety where they can continue their rehabilitation (likely within the wider Middle East / GCC region which will be established on a case by case basis, and planned for as part of the assessment and triage process).
 Transfer and return of children after treatment will adhere to UN guidelines, domestic and international law.

 Severity of Injuries